BenjaminOddou/alfred-emoji-wine/README.md

 | 🇧🇩 বাংলা      | bn        | 🔴              |
 | 🇱🇰 தமிழ்      | ta        | 🔴              |

 > All emojis aren't translated in all languages.
-Some languages doesn't have an emojipedia link issue.
+Some languages doesn't have an emojipedia link.

 If you wish to use another language, open a GitHub issue [here](https://github.com/BenjaminOddou/alfred-emoji-wine/issues/new).